Work Futures Sandboxes

 A study is being conducted to understand the relationship between workplace built features and self-reported levels of psychological health and burnout.
 The study involves a convenience sample of working adults who describe their work environments and report their psychological health at the time of their description.
 Significant relationships between physical environmental features and degrees of engagement and health will be reported.

-Workplace Health Assessment: Cross-cultural Comparisons between Norway and the United States
+Healthy Workplace Assessment: Cross-cultural Comparisons between Norway and the United States